expobrain/expobrain-blog/_posts/2016-09-18-Create a Python module in Rust.md

 title: Create a Python module in Rust
 ---

-[Rust](https://www.rust-lang.org) is a new language which aims to be fas a C/C++ but safer and more expressive.
+[Rust](https://www.rust-lang.org) is a new language which aims to be fast a C/C++ but safer and more expressive.
 Writing code in Rust is not just fun but it also can be useful to write modules for Python to replace CPU-bound code with it's counterpart in Rust.

 Thanks to the [rust-cpython](https://github.com/dgrunwald/rust-cpython) project it's possible to execute Python code from Rust and vice-versa build a module in Rust for Python.
 However the given examples and documentation shows you only how to execute Python from Rust, where in this post I'll show you how to build a module in Rust to be called by Python code.